USD Mazara: Serie D and fusion

-The club's comeback season to Serie D was hailed by financial problems, which were mostly caused by the move from a regional league to a national one.
+The club's comeback season to Serie D was hailed by financial problems, mostly caused by the move from a regional league to a national one.
 Former player Giovanni Iacono was appointed head coach on an unusual part-time basis.
-Throughout the season, Mazara found themselves at the bottom side of the league, despite managing to achieve some prominent results, such as home wins to fallen giants Messina, and arch-rivals and league leaders Trapani.
+Throughout the season, Mazara found themselves at the bottom side of the league despite managing to achieve some prominent results, such as home wins to fallen giants Messina, and arch-rivals and league leaders Trapani.
 The club also experienced the loss of former Palermo striker and its team captain, Francesco Erbini.
-He was banned from the league for ten months in February 2010 because he greeted two club staff members, who were under criminal investigation.
+He was banned from the league for ten months in February 2010 because he greeted two club staff members under criminal investigation.
 Despite these issues, the club ended the season above the relegation playoff zone, ensuring that they would play in the next Serie D season.
 In July 2010, a fusion was announced between the main Mazara club and the historical local youth system club Aurora Mazara.
 The new club took the name Mazara Calcio A.S.D.

-Mazara successfully returned in Serie D in 2010 as Eccellenza Sicily champions and played two seasons.
-They were relegated in 2011 as second-last placed in the Round I of the top amateur league of Italy.
-In their first season back to Eccellenza, Mazara clearly stated their intent to return immediately to Serie D by acquiring several top players, including former Torino striker Akeem Omolade.
+Mazara successfully returned to Serie D in 2010 as Eccellenza Sicily champions and played two seasons.
+They were relegated in 2011 as second-last placed in the Round I of the top amateur league in Italy.
+In their first season back in Eccellenza, Mazara clearly stated their intent to return immediately to Serie D by acquiring several top players, including former Torino striker Akeem Omolade.
 Despite several attempts, the club suffered difficult times.
-The 2013–14 season was particularly disastrous: Mazara narrowly escaped relegation through playoffs, which were decided by a last-minute extra time draw against Rocca di Caprileone.
+The 2013–14 season was particularly disastrous: Mazara narrowly escaped relegation through playoffs, which were decided by a last-minute extra-time draw against Rocca di Caprileone.